thayne-allen/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+Both `.forEach` and `.map` will iterate over each item in a given data, but .map has the ability to return the data into a new array.

 2. What is the difference between a function and a method?

 3. What is closure?